-impact will not reduce without a concerted political and industrial effort [33].
-If we assume ICT's impacts will simply stabilise, the ICT sector would still need to reduce its carbon footprint by 42% by 2030, 72% by 2040 and 91% by 2050 to be aligned with the Paris accord, and while increases in energy efficiency and adoption of renewable energy sources will help this endeavour, they alone could not be relied upon to enable such extensive emissions reductions [33].
-In fact, recent work calls for a constraint on ICT's emissions to avoid efficiency-based solutions from currently increasing ICT demand and thus offsetting emissions savings, or in the worst case, increasing ICT's emissions overall [85].
+ICT devices, data centres and networks all have an environmental impact through the energy they use directly but also significantly via the embodied emissions of producing the technology and its end of life disposal.
+Estimations of the total carbon footprint of ICT vary between experts [2, 8, 57] from 1.8% to 2.8% of global greenhouse gas emissions [33].
+Some suggest this impact could increase further to 4-5% of global emissions [1], yet more optimistic projections suggest emissions could instead be halved by 2030 [56].
+Despite these conflicting estimates, historic patterns show ICT's emissions have continuously risen, and all these experts believe ICT's environmental impact will not reduce without a concerted political and industrial effort [33].
+If we assume ICT's impacts will simply stabilise, then the ICT sector would still need to reduce its carbon footprint by 42% by 2030, 72% by 2040, and 91% by 2050 to be aligned with the Paris accord, and while increases in energy efficiency and adoption of renewable energy sources will help this endeavour, they alone could not be relied upon to enable such extensive emissions reductions [33].
+In fact, recent work calls for a constraint on ICT's emissions to avoid efficiency-based solutions from currently increasing ICT demand and thus offsetting emissions savings or, in the worst case, increasing ICT's emissions overall [85].

 ICT's environmental impacts are well known in research communities such as Sustainable Human-Computer Interaction (SHCI), with efforts looking to expose these impacts and reduce their severity through interaction design [4, 12, 13, 69, 83].
-SHCI work has also often focused on how ICT can promote sustainability [27, 37, 50], yet such design research has not supported anywhere near the vast carbon savings we need to address the climate emergency [48] despite calls for more radical, activist and political approaches [29, 49, 79].
-While we would not of course suggest it is the role of SHCI or even ICT alone to address such a global challenge, we argue it is no longer acceptable simply to adapt designs to be 'more sustainable' while tolerating continued technology growth.
+SHCI work has also often focused on how ICT can promote sustainability [27, 37, 50], yet such design research has not supported anywhere near the vast carbon savings we need to address the climate emergency [48] despite calls for more radical, activist, and political approaches [29, 49, 79].
+While we would not of course suggest it is the role of SHCI or even ICT alone to address such a global challenge, we argue it is no longer acceptable simply to adapt designs to be "more sustainable" while tolerating continued technology growth.
 Rather, this trajectory needs to be reversed, with the ICT sector needing to make stark decisions on what (limited) ICT innovation it should prioritise under climate constraints.
-Thus, we instead propose using HCI expertise as a mechanism to expose tensions in prioritising ICT collaboratively, and offer ways forward for HCI to support the ICT sector in resolving these tensions through values-based and target-led ICT innovation for a sustainable future.
+Thus, we instead propose using HCI expertise as a mechanism to expose tensions in prioritising ICT collaboratively and offer ways forward for HCI to support the ICT sector in resolving these tensions through values-based and target-led ICT innovation for a sustainable future.

-In this paper, we use an exploratory participatory exercise to begin to explore some of these tensions uncovering influences, interpretations, and considerations for priority decision making in ICT innovation.1 Through this, we uncover what evidence, context and digital tools the sector may require to be able to make collective choices regarding which valued applications of ICT to continue-instead of other valued areas of ICT-in a carbon-constrained world.
-Our goal is not to arrive at a concrete prioritisation for global ICT innovation, nor to hint at areas undeserving of their carbon impacts.
-Rather, our goal is to observe participants' decision making processes in order to expose the thorny challenges entailed in such decision making.
-We discuss issues regarding who, what, where and how we should make decisions to effectively prioritise ICT innovation collectively, and outline implications and future HCI research to support the ICT sector in exposing and resolving tensions for prioritising ICT innovation in line with Paris targets.
+In this article, we use an exploratory participatory exercise to begin to explore some of these tensions-uncovering influences, interpretations, and considerations for priority decision-making in ICT innovation.1 Through this, we uncover what evidence, context, and digital tools the sector may require to be able to make collective choices regarding which valued applications of ICT to continue-instead of other valued areas of ICT-in a carbon-constrained world.
+Our goal is not to arrive at a concrete prioritisation for global ICT innovation or to hint at areas undeserving of their carbon impacts.
+Rather, our goal is to observe participants' decision-making processes to expose the thorny challenges entailed in such decision-making.
+We discuss issues regarding who, what, where, and how we should make decisions to effectively prioritise ICT innovation collectively and outline implications and future HCI research to support the ICT sector in exposing and resolving tensions for prioritising ICT innovation in line with Paris targets.